Ihtishammehmood/SQL-server/Query in sql.md

 ``````

 This query is explaining its self.
-Different age group is being created with the case statement and and gouping the result
+Different age group is being created with the case statement and and grouping the result

 - The inner subquery starts by selecting two columns: "gender" and a derived column "age_group."
 The "age_group" column is calculated based on the "age" column's values using a CASE statement.
 It categorizes individuals into different age groups: '18-29' for ages 18 to 29, '30-39' for ages 30 to 39, '40-49' for ages 40 to 49, and '50+' for ages 50 and above.
 It also selects the "net_worth" column.